 Does anyone know Mick Fanning’s blood type?
-Because his escape from that shark attack at the J-Bay Surf League Championship competition the other day was either pure miracle or he is certified half-human and half-beast!
+Because his escape from that shark attack at the J-Bay Surf League Championship competition the other day was either a pure miracle or he is certified half-human and half-beast!
 What a moment!
-Needless to say, for Mick’s sake, I am happy he survived; however, for the sake of everyone watching live, I am happy that we did not have to witness a tragedy.
+Needless to say, for Mick’s sake, I am happy he survived, and for the sake of everyone watching live, I am happy that we did not have to witness a tragedy.

-What is wrong with just “dodging the bullet?”
-What is wrong with simply escaping the shark attack?
 Surviving is just as courageous!
 At least you are alive to tell your story!
-Are there life-sharks seemingly appearing out of nowhere ready to eat you alive?
-Are you dealing with the unexpected and feel like it might be the end of you?
-Well, as in the case of Mick Fanning, KEEP MOVING; and if you are frightened, panicked, and everything in between, still keep moving!
+Are there life sharks seemingly appearing out of nowhere ready to eat you alive?
+Are you dealing with the unexpected and feeling like it might be the end of you?
+Well, as in the case of Mick Fanning, KEEP MOVING.
+If you are frightened, panicked, and everything in between, still keep moving!
 Remember, escaping and surviving doesn’t always need to be pretty and heroic, it just needs to be practical.
 You just might survive.
 Correction: You will survive!

 Whatever you do, just don’t let the sharks take you under!

 Photo Credit: CNN News courtesy of WSL